ArtS/arts.github.com/_posts/2016-07-09-how-to-set-default-selected-value-on-drop-down-list-from-database.md

 {% highlight csharp %}
 @Html.DropDownListFor(
     m => m.CountryId, // Specifies where to store selected country Id
-                      // It need to be null for the default selection to work!
+                      // It needs to be null for the default selection to work!

-    new SelectList(Model.Countries, // IEnumerable<Country>, contains all countries loaded from a database "Id",   // Use Country.Id as a data source for the values of drop down items "Name", // Use Country.Name as a data source for the text of drop down items 13 // Specifies Australia (which has ID of 13) as the element selected by default ),
+    new SelectList(Model.Countries, // IEnumerable<Country>, contains all countries loaded from a database "Id",   // Use Country.Id as a data source for the values of dropdown items "Name", // Use Country.Name as a data source for the text of dropdown items 13 // Specifies Australia (which has ID of 13) as the element selected by default ),